henryoier/leetcode/Leetcode Log.md

 113_PathSumII 2Y
 If use vector to store the path, remember to erase the item whenever at the end of the function

+114_FlattenBinaryTreeToLinkedList 2Y
+1WA forgot to delete the left child of root.